To protect you from COVID-19, we are offering a quick & easy remote intake process. Click here to learn more.

 If your child has been injured or killed in a school bus crash caused by the negligence of the bus driver or another driver, the attorneys at the Manchin Injury Law Group will stand by your side and help you hold the responsible parties accountable.

 If your child has been injured or killed in a school bus crash in West Virginia, you don’t have to stand alone.
 Contact us today at (304) 367-1862.
-The initial consultation is free, and we bill on a contingency fee basis.
+The initial consultation is free, and our West Virginia accident lawyers bill on a contingency fee basis.
 That means there is no fee unless we are successful in obtaining compensation for your child’s injuries.